fathi129/NYC_Citi_BikeSharing/README.md

 We can see that the bike usage of Subscribers is higher compared to the customers during weekdays, with the male being more elevated.
 But during the weekends, both the users have similar use.<br>

 ### 6.Top Starting and Ending Locations
-When we see closely the maps, the CitiBike usage in the starting and ending locations looks the same, with same patterns,smaller and dark-colored circles.
+When we closely see the maps, the CitiBike usage in the starting and ending locations looks the same, with the same patterns and smaller and dark-colored circles.

 |   *** Top Starting Location ***    | ***Top Ending Locations ***   |
 |  ----------------------------------|  -----------------------------|